Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/reporting/basic.md

 import { SIP } from "@siteimprove/alfa-test-utils";

 const pageReportURL = await SIP.upload(alfaResult, {
-  userName: process.env.SI_USER_NAME!, // email address of the user.
+  userName: process.env.SI_USER_NAME, // email address of the user.
-  apiKey: process.env.SI_API_KEY!, // API key generated in the platform.
+  apiKey: process.env.SI_API_KEY, // API key generated in the platform.
+  siteID: "123456", // Site ID from the Siteimprove Intelligence Platform.
 });
 ```

 This returns a URL to a Siteimprove Intelligence Platform page report showing the audit results, embedded within a [`Result` object](https://github.com/Siteimprove/alfa/blob/main/docs/api/alfa-result.md) to handle errors, use `console.log(pageReportURL.getOrElse(() => pageReportURL.getErrUnsafe()));` to show its value.

-> **Note:** Siteimprove recommends that you include some basic information about the latest commit together with the upload, at least the branch name.
-This opens possibilities of grouping and reporting based on it, e.g. to follow the number of issues in a given branch.
-See [common configuration](./configuration.md#including-commit-information) for more information.
+### Recommended usage

+See [common configuration](./configuration.md#including-commit-information) for more information on these options.

+* The `userName`, `apiKey`, and `siteID` parameters are mandatory.
+If they are missing, the upload will fail and return an error message.
+* Credentials (`userName` and `apiKey`) should be treated as any other credentials.
+Do not write them in plain text, especially if using a versioning system.
+Prefer using environment variables or CI/CD secrets.
+* We strongly recommend adding a minimal `commitInformation: { BranchName: "branch-name" }`.
+* The Accessibility Code Checker tries to grab reasonable defaults for `pageTitle` and `pageURL`, but this is not always doable.
+In case of doubt, provide them explicitly.
+* The `testName` is only displayed in the Page Report.

 ## Pretty printing results in the console